 As people increasingly use social media as one of the main routes to sourcing content, it’s essential that the links gained reflect these changed internet usage patterns.

 Google Panda 2.2: Spelling, Grammar blah, blah blah

 I’m still of two minds on this one.
-I must admit that I’ve always thought the best thing is to get the content live and then amend any mistakes that may arise in the text.
-This probably comes from my days proof reading printed magazines in which there was always the odd mistake that I couldn’t undo once it had gone to print, in this sense the web is infinitely better.
+I must admit that I’ve always thought the best thing is to get the content live and then amend any mistakes in the text.
+This probably comes from my days proofreading printed magazines in which there was always the odd mistake that I couldn’t undo once it had gone to print.
+In this sense, the web is infinitely better.

-It also occurs to me that the language has evolved quite rapidly over the last decade largely due to new technological advances, which includes the Internet.
+It also occurs that the language has evolved quite rapidly over the last decade, mainly due to new technological advances, including the Internet.
 Google is dragging us back to the point where everything has to be just so.
-I suppose in the context of web-spam, maybe this is a good way to go.
+I suppose in the context of web-spam, maybe this is an excellent way to go.

 As a passionate believer that language should be allowed to evolve, I’m not 100% convinced.

 Are links still crucial after Google Panda 2.2?

 If you want to learn more about Google, give us a call.
 We would love to talk to you.
 Email, email@example.com phone tel:016170620012